abtzpro/BlockerBoy/README.md

 ## BlockerBoy

-A work in progress, basic NIDS and nefarious traffic cross-referencer/blocker, for windows based dmachines
+A work in progress, basic NIDS and nefarious traffic cross-referencer/blocker, for windows based machines

 ## Usage